How To Elope: Everything You Need to Know

 Question 4: What to do about family members opinions?

 This is a hard one because every family dynamic is different.
 Ultimately, it is going to come down to the reason you guys are wanting to elope.
-If you are choosing an elopement because nature is really important to you, your family will likely agree that an elopement makes complete sense and maybe will be just as happy with the idea of a celebratory reception after you return from your elopement.
+If you are choosing an elopement because nature is really important to you, your family will likely agree that an elopement makes complete sense.
+Often, they will be just as happy with the idea of a celebratory reception after you return from your elopement.
 If nature speaks to you but family being present is equally important to you, you might consider a micro wedding in a epic location where you can get the best of both worlds.
 If you’re eloping because your family stresses you out (which is valid) respectfully hold your ground, tell your family this day is about you two and this is what you have chosen is best for you.

 Ultimately, you are committing to your partner, not your family, as hard as that is for some to hear.